defold/doc/docs/en/manuals/bob.md

 : iOS 64 bit.
 By default, `--architectures` argument value is `arm64-ios`.

 `armv7-android`
-: Android with available 32 bit `armv7-android` and 64 bit `arm64-android` architectures.
+: Android with available 32 bit `armv7-android`, 64 bit `arm64-android` and 64 bit `x86_64-android` architectures.
 By default, `--architectures` argument value is `armv7-android,arm64-android`.
+The `x86_64-android` architecture is opt-in (mainly useful for Android emulators, ChromeOS and Windows Subsystem for Android) and must be added explicitly.

 `wasm-web`
 : HTML5 with available `wasm-web` and `wasm_pthread-web` architectures.
 By default, `--architectures` argument value is `wasm-web`.